International Conservation Volunteer Exchange

 The International Conservation Volunteer Exchange is a volunteer and internship program for international participants who wish to collaborate with American professionals on natural resource projects on public lands throughout the American West.
 ICVE is based on the philosophy that international understanding and goodwill can be achieved through cooperating on the shared goal of improving the environment.
 By attracting a corps of conservation-minded volunteers, ICVE contributes to the breakdown of cultural barriers while advancing ecological awareness on a global scale.

 As a global exchange reaching all corners of the world, ICVE promotes the idea of global citizenship through conservation-based service projects.
-The ICVE program allows members to channel their passion for the environment through meaningful service projects in a region renowned for its rugged beauty and wild terrain.
+The ICVE program allows members to channel their passion for the environment through meaningful service projects at national parks, forests, and public lands.

 ICVE offers well-supported service opportunities in some of the most spectacular landscapes in the United States.
 As such, ICVE members discover the many rewards of volunteerism while being a part of a world class program.
 Some members enjoy the physical demands of performing the work, and take pleasure in the sense of accomplishment that comes with completing difficult environmental projects.
 For others, volunteering offers a chance to learn first hand the varied practices of natural resource management and gain skills in field techniques that enhance their chosen career.
 Most crew members find that, despite whatever challenges of the work, they welcome the field experience of camping with people who work with purpose to conserve some of the most beautiful regions of the American West.

-Since 2004 ICVE has collaborated with dozens of international environmental exchange programs, attracting over 600 students and young professionals from 45 countries and six continents around the world to serve on conservation projects throughout Nevada and the mountainous West.
+Since 2004 ICVE has collaborated with dozens of international environmental exchange programs, attracting over 1,000 students and young professionals from 45 countries and six continents around the world to serve on conservation projects in the mountainous West.

 Types of Projects